Enhancing Novel Object Detection via Cooperative Foundational Models: Novel Object Detection

-To convert the existing closed-set Mask-RCNN to an open-set detector, we utilize the zero-shot capabilities of a vision language model such as CLIP to obtain the class labels and confidence scores for the background boxes \(\mathbf{b}_{j}^{(\text{BG})}\).
+\textbf{Unknown Object Labelling} To convert the existing closed-set Mask-RCNN to an open-set detector, we utilize the zero-shot capabilities of a vision language model such as CLIP to obtain the class labels and confidence scores for the background boxes \(\mathbf{b}_{j}^{(\text{BG})}\).
 First, the regions of interest (ROIs) are cropped from the raw images, $\mathbf{x}_i$, using the background boxes, $\mathbf{b}_{j}^{(BG)}$.
 We obtain \(N_{\text{BG}}\) number of ROIs that serve as the image inputs for zero-shot classification with CLIP.
+As shown in \cref{fig:architecture}, we obtain the visual embedding for these ROIs denoted as $\{\bm{\phi}_{i}^{k}\}_{k=1}^{N_{BG}}$.